This post may contain affiliate links. Please read my disclosure and privacy policy.

 Nutrition information is for 1 of 16 brownies.
 This information is automatically calculated, and is just an estimate, not a guarantee.

-This recipe was slightly modified in April 2021.
-I increased the coconut oil by 1 tablespoon, and decreased the cacao powder from 1/2 cup to 1/3 cup.
-If you prefer the original version, use only 2 T oil and 1/2 cup of cacao powder instead.
+Update Note: This recipe was slightly modified in April 2021.
+I increased the coconut oil by 1 tablespoon and decreased the cacao powder from 1/2 cup to 1/3 cup.
+If you prefer the original version, use only 2 T of oil and 1/2 cup of cacao powder instead.
 That will result in a “darker” chocolate brownie.

-For a vegan brownie, I’ve successfully used Bob’s Red Mill Egg Replacer instead of the eggs.
+For Vegan Brownies: I’ve successfully used Bob’s Red Mill Egg Replacer instead of the eggs.
 In that case, I recommend using 3 “egg replacements” for the 2 eggs that are called for in this recipe.

 Nutrition